Not Human Search

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool's purpose with specific verbs ('submit for NHS to crawl and score') and identifies the resource ('URL').
-It distinguishes from sibling tools like get_site_details, get_stats, and search_agents by focusing on submission rather than retrieval or search operations.
+The description clearly states the tool's purpose with a specific verb ('Submit') and resource ('a URL for NHS to crawl and score').
+It distinguishes itself from sibling tools by focusing on adding new sites to the index, while siblings like check_url or get_site_details are for querying or verifying existing entries.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.